ex/perl/README.md

-# perl
+# Perl
-Little Perl utilities
+Little perl utilities

-# license
+# License
-Public Domain
+All code here is released to the Public Domain